isabella232/offer-decisioning.en/help/get-started/using/user-interface.md

 # User Interface {#user-interface}

-The Offer Library allows you to create and manage your placements and offers in one single place, as well as monitor all the created offer activities.
+The Offer Library allows you to create and manage your placements and offers in one single place, as well as access all the created offer activities.

 It is accessible from Adobe Experience Platform **[!UICONTROL Decisioning]** menu.